Harshal9309/TodoList/README.md

 # Create Virtual Enviroment using Below Command
 # python -m venv Project name
 # then Install all the required pip like django
-# to instal D jango Write the below Cmd
+# to install Django Write the below Cmd
 # pip install Django
 # and then clone these repository on vs code
 # run the command python manage.py runserver